nirv-ai/docs/vault/README.md

 - generally this should be the first step _in all microservices_ deployed at NIRVai
 - `unless` your application requires access to 0 sensitive data and relies purely on configuration committed to git
+- nirvai maintains a `core` vault application which you can integrate with by adding a vault app to your monorepo
+  - all directions that follow assume this is your intent

 ### REQUIREMENTS